isomerpages/ogp-dunman/_academic/Science Programme.md

 and principles at a higher level.</p>
 <p></p>
 <p>Beyond knowledge and skills, the Senior High Science programme aims to
-develop in students the disciplinary, values and attitudes that will enable them to apply their knowledge in an ethical way.</p>
+develop in students the discipline, values and attitudes that will enable them to apply their knowledge in an ethical way.</p>
 </td>
 </tr>